uidaholib/main-web-redesign_draft/content/services/oapf/apply.md

 {% include feature/card.html header="Award Process" text=award %}

 {% capture payment %}
-U of I - OAPF funding is contingent upon providing proper documentation to the <a href="mailto:khenrich@uidaho.edu">U of I - OAPF Fund Manager</a> and the Library's Fiscal Officer.
+U of I - OAPF funding is contingent upon providing proper documentation to the <a href="mailto:marcosv@uidaho.edu">U of I - OAPF Fund Manager</a> and the Library's Fiscal Officer.
 Documentation differs based on the preferred method of payment, as detailed below:

 - Option 1: U of I - OAPF pays the invoice